shafiq2601/json2Array-VB/README.md

 Its easier to move this array to excel worksheet.

 Pre-Requisite:
-OS : Windows (Not tested on Mac)
+1. OS        : Windows (Not tested on Mac)
-MS-OFFICE: 2007 and later
+2. MS-OFFICE : 2007 and later

+Installation:
+1. Import JsonConverter.bas into your project (Open VBA Editor, Alt + F11; File > Import File)
+2. Refer sample subroutine DemoJsonToArray for usage example